publiccodenet/blog/_posts/2021-04-09-three-ways-we-supported-the-past-signalen-community-meetup.md

 ## Moderation of market parties track

 Our codebase steward Felix Faassen was asked to moderate the conversation happening in track 3, the vendors’ one.
-This virtual room was a crucial one since the purpose of the Signalen Community Meetup was not only onboarding potential new municipalities, but also new companies passionate about replicating the Dutch public code solution.
+This virtual room was a crucial one since the purpose of the Signalen community meetup was not only onboarding potential new municipalities, but also new companies passionate about replicating the Dutch public code solution.

 [Read Felix's notes](https://hackmd.io/@felixfaassen/B1RuQXDV_) (in Dutch) for more information on track 3.